tinygo-org/tinygo-site/content/getting-started/install/linux.md

 ### Arch Linux

-There is an [Arch package](https://archlinux.org/packages/extra/x86_64/tinygo/) available for the latest TinyGo release.
+There is an [Arch package](https://archlinux.org/packages/extra/x86_64/tinygo/) available for TinyGo.
+There is also an AUR package [`tinygo-bin`](https://aur.archlinux.org/packages/tinygo-bin) based on the GitHub releases, which may be more recently updated.

 If you are only interested in compiling TinyGo code for WebAssembly then you are now done with the installation.